jlevy/the-philosophy-of-command-line/README.md

 In technology, some things change fast—and some don't change at all.
 The hard part is in knowing which parts are which.

-Technology is the solution to *human* problems.
-Human problems tend to be complex.
+Technology is the solution to *human* problems.[^oreilly] And human problems tend to be complex.

 Engineering is the process of exploring solutions to these problems with precision, in a practical way.